-- From January 3 to November 27, 2021, there were 28,485 cases reported in Surrey and White Rock.
+- From January 3, 2021 to January 2, 2022, there were 34,099 cases reported in Surrey and White Rock.
 A summary of the number of confirmed cases each week in Surrey and White Rock, as well as the Fraser Health Authority and Vancouver Coastal Health is provided in Appendix "II".
 A comparison of the number of confirmed cases per capita in communities of the Fraser Health Authority and Vancouver Coastal Health is provided in Appendix "III".
-As illustrated, the number of new cases per week in Surrey and White Rock has slightly decreased, but Surrey's and White Rock's number of new cases per capita is remains lower than many communities in the Fraser Health Authority; and - The Province started vaccinations on December 15, 2020.
-As of December 1, 2021, 4,215,768 first doses have been administered, which is an increase of 36,978 doses being administered.
-In addition, 4,058,944 second doses have also been administered, which is an increase of 93,494 second doses being administered. - As of December 1, 2021, 25 schools in the Surrey School District and 3 independent schools in Surrey are reporting a recent COVID-19 exposure event;
+As illustrated, the number of new cases per week in Surrey and White Rock has increased significantly as a result of the Omicron variant; and - The Province started vaccinations on December 15, 2020.
+As of January 12, 2022, 4,410,626 first doses have been administered, which is an increase of 194,858 doses being administered.
+In addition, 4,129,019 second doses have also been administered, which is an increase of 70,075 second doses being administered. - As of January 12, 2022, there are no schools in the Surrey School District and no independent schools in Surrey reporting a recent COVID-19 exposure event due to the Provincial order to delay return to in-person learning by one week;